 The role of the visuals should be to guide the eye and supplement textual information, not drive away focus from it.
 As with every design, the web pages should have a visual rhythm that helps the user scan the content and browse through it without getting overwhelmed, with areas for the eye to rest and other areas to dive deeply into.

 Creating a balanced layout and composition is about creating a hierarchy based on prioritising the most important content you want the user to see.
 It’s always a process, and it doesn’t happen fast, but it’s one of the most critical parts of a website project, and it’s also what new designers and small agencies struggle with most often.

 Using the Best Website Redesign Tools

 We started our first sketches using Good Notes 5 on an iPad Pro.
 For the prototyping, design and handoff, we used Adobe XD and also designed and made changes to some elements in the browser as we went.
 We used Adobe Photoshop and Illustrator to create visual content – photographs, icons, and illustrations.
 We communicated via Slack for internal team meetings and ClickUp for project management.

 Of course, WordPress is our content management platform, and we constructed everything in modules so that we could reuse and recreate almost anything with Beaver Builder later on.

 The Results of Our Website Redesign

-The new Chillybin website is easier to navigate, innovative, engaging, reflective of our brand and that it communicates the value Chillybin offer in the clearest and best possible way.
-We are not done yet, there are more pages in the works, and we’ll continue redesigning and improving them, but we are thrilled with the result so far, and we hope our users are too.
+The new Chillybin website is easier to navigate, innovative, engaging, and reflective of our brand, and it communicates the value Chillybin offers in the most straightforward and best possible way.
+We are not done yet; there are more pages in the works, and we’ll continue redesigning and improving them, but we are thrilled with the result so far, and we hope our users are too.